What Is the Science of Reading? A Parent's Guide

 Why Everyone Is Talking About the Science of Reading

-Over the past several years, the phrase Science of Reading has moved from academic journals into mainstream conversation.
-State legislatures are passing laws around it.
-School districts are overhauling their curricula because of it.
-Parents are hearing about it at back-to-school nights and in news headlines.
-But what exactly is the Science of Reading, and why has it become such a powerful force in education?
-At its core, the Science of Reading is not a single study or a specific curriculum.
-It is a vast body of research, spanning decades and thousands of studies across cognitive psychology, neuroscience, linguistics, and education, that tells us how the human brain learns to read.
-This research has converged on several key findings about what works and what does not when it comes to teaching children to read.
-The reason it has become such a hot topic now is that for many years, widely adopted teaching methods in American schools did not align with what this research showed.
-The result was millions of children who struggled unnecessarily with reading, not because of any deficit in their ability but because of gaps in their instruction.
+The phrase Science of Reading has jumped from academic journals to dinner-table conversation.
+States are passing laws about it.
+Districts are rewriting their curricula.
+Parents hear about it at back-to-school nights and in the news.
+So what is it, and why does it matter?
+The Science of Reading is not one study or one curriculum.
+It is decades of research - thousands of studies across cognitive psychology, neuroscience, linguistics, and education - that show how the brain learns to read.
+The research agrees on what works and what does not.
+It matters now because for years, the methods most American schools used did not match what the research showed.
+Millions of kids struggled with reading, not because they could not do it, but because no one taught them the right way.

 Phonics vs Whole Language: The Reading Wars Explained